MSMS: The Many Stories of Multiple Sclerosis

 Colleen & Kel's unique experience

-(With no experience of podcasting Colleen set about learning what she could, and after Kel agreed to take part in a 'test podcast interview’ that first attempt at recording becomes the first episode of this podcast)
+With no prior podcasting experience, Colleen dove into learning the ropes.
+After Kel agreed to join her for a 'test podcast interview,’ that first recording became the debut episode of this podcast.

-Thank you for listening, do come back for the next episode where you'll hear a vastly different experience of MS.
+Thank you for tuning in!
+Be sure to return for the next episode, where you'll hear a completely different perspective on living with MS.

 You can join Colleen and other Australians living with MS in this podcast's Facebook group which was originally created to support those interested in HSCT and now exists to facilitate discussion on all issues relevant to MS.